Appleseed/learn/docs/portal/install/upgrade.rst

 * Create a Backup Directory for all your Site and SQL backups.
 * Backup your Site Directory as a compressed (zip) archive.
+	* Store this archive in your Backup Directory.
 * Backup your site SQL database using SQL Server Management Studio.
 * Backup your custom application database if your instance has custom modules.
 * Make sure you have completed the above two steps BEFORE proceeding.